esphome/esphome-docs/components/sprinkler.rst

 it switch the distribution valve back on?...or maybe just switch the pump off, too?
 In either case, based on its configuration, the pump was supposed be shut down before the valve, but you just went and turned off the valve.
 The pump could be damaged.
-There are many other similar situations such as this that may occur, the simplest of which is little more than ensuring that any given valve is switched off after some duration and does not remain on/open perpetually.
+There are many other similar situations such as this that may occur, the simplest of which is little more than ensuring that any given valve is switched off after *some* duration and does not remain on/open perpetually.

-With all of this in mind, to ensure that your sprinkler system consistently operates as expected:
+In summary, to ensure that your sprinkler controller consistently operates as expected:

 - Only use the switches provided by the sprinkler controller component to switch any given sprinkler zone on or off.
 - Do not use the :doc:`GPIO switches <switch/gpio>` you have in your configuration to control sprinkler zones/valves